scline6/Triangulator/README.md

 ## Distiguishing Characteristics

-1. Triangulator uses Hilbert spatial hashing to prune distant vertices from the point-in-triangle tests and accelerates the ear-clipping algorithm to O(n*log(n)) performance.
+1. Triangulator uses Hilbert spatial hashing to prune distant vertices from the point-in-triangle tests.
-2. Triangulator's Ear-clipping algorithm uses a priority queue to greedily select the ear with the best triangle quality.
-This minimizes the number of Delaunay flips and generally avoids the worst case of O(n^2) for the CDT portion.
+2. Triangulator's uses a priority queue to greedily select the ear with the best triangle quality, which reduces the number of Delaunay flip operations.
-3. Both Ear-clipping and Delaunay flips are carried out with in-place algorithms in contiguous memory.
-This approach gives optimal cache performance.
+3. Both ear-clipping (circular list on vector) and Delaunay flips (quad-edge) are carried out with in-place algorithms in contiguous memory for optimal cache performance.
-4. Triangulator handles either winding order (CCW or CW) for single contours and always returns triangles in winding order that is consistent with the input.
-For nested contours, this is almost true, but Triangulator will adjust the winding order of interior contours as necessary.
+4. Triangulator handles either winding order (CCW or CW) for single contours and returns triangles in winding order that is consistent with the input.

 ## Usage